amhome/Custom-Cryptocurrency/README.md

 I provided two approach for creating your own cryptocurrency on the Ethereum blockcahin:
 - A really **simple** approach with a few lines of _solidity_ source code

-According to ERC-20 standards, if a smart contract  implements the following **methods** and **events** it can be called an _ERC-20_ Token Contract and, once deployed, it will be responsible to keep track of the created tokens on Ethereum :
+According to [ERC-20 standards][https://ethereum.org/en/developers/docs/standards/tokens/erc-20/], if a smart contract  implements the following **methods** and **events** it can be called an _ERC-20_ Token Contract and, once deployed, it will be responsible to keep track of the created tokens on Ethereum :

 ### Methods